liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

    - Reactivate accounts

 > [!NOTE]
 > Admins can reactivate accounts from the detailed report.
-Accounts selected in the detailed report will display a 'Reactivate' button if the account is archived and billing for Unlicensed OneDrive accounts has been enabled.
+Accounts selected in the detailed report displays a 'Reactivate' button if the account is archived and billing for Unlicensed OneDrive accounts has been enabled.
 Alternatively, admins can use PowerShell to reactivate accounts with the *Set-SPOSiteArchiveState* cmdlet.

 ## Charges from archived accounts

 Once billing for unlicensed OneDrive accounts has been enabled, archived unlicensed OneDrive accounts which aren't deleted will begin to incur charges for both monthly storage and ad-hoc account reactivation.

 > [!NOTE]
 > Billing enablement refers to turning on the Unlicensed OneDrive accounts billing toggle, which can only be enabled once a general pay-as-you-go billing method has been set up.
 Billing starts when the billing enablement for unlicensed OneDrive accounts is activated, not when an account is reactivated.
-Reactivation requires billing enablement, and once it is activated, storage charges begin.
+Reactivation requires billing enablement, and once it's activated, storage charges begin.

 :::image type="content" source="media/unlicensed-onedrive/0-unlicensed-accounts-enablement.png" alt-text="screenshot of billing enablement for unlicensed accounts." lightbox="media/unlicensed-onedrive/0-unlicensed-accounts-enablement.png":::